circonus/docs/content/circonus/on-premises/installation/installation.md

  * **`one_minute_rollup_since`** - Optional.
 Informs the `web-frontend` components of when one-minute data collection began.
 If absent, empty, or set to "-1", no one-minute data will be displayed.
 A value of "0" indicates that one-minute data collection has always been enabled.
 Otherwise the value should be set to the UNIX timestamp of when one-minute data collection began.
 Any graph view spanning this event will default to showing five-minute granularity.

+ * **`backing_store`** - Optional.
+Configures the storage format for numeric rollups.
+Acceptable values are "nntbs" or "nnt".
+If absent or empty, the legacy "nnt" format of one file per metric, per rollup period is used, for backward compatibility.
+If set to "nntbs", rollups will be stored in time-based shards. **All new deployments should use "nntbs".
+This setting cannot be changed on an existing cluster that has already stored numeric rollups**.

  * **`ncopies`** - Optional.
 Specify the number of copies of each metric data point that should be stored across the `data_storage` cluster.
 If not specified, it will be calculated based on the number of nodes assigned to the `data_storage` role.

- * **`statsd_target`** - Optional.
-Set to the IP address of an Enterprise Broker to have the `data_storage` nodes emit internal metrics for trending.
-The Enterprise Broker must be reachable from this `data_storage` cluster.

  * **`additional_clusters`** - Optional.
 An array of arrays representing additional data_storage clusters in one's deployment.
 It is used in the case of importing non-Circonus data, to ensure it is imported to all active clusters.